Elite theory: Contemporary elite theorists

-Modern elite theory is distinguished from classical or normative elitism as articulated by Mosca, Pareto and Michels in that it attempts to merely present an "empirical picture of the way human societies operate", and is not "closely linked to a particular view" of how those societies should be organized.
+Modern elite theory is distinguished from classical elite theory as articulated by Mosca, Pareto and Michels in that it attempts to merely present an "empirical picture of the way human societies operate", without presenting a claim about how societies should be organized.
+While both are primarily descriptive in nature, classical elite theorists concluded that rule by a minority was a constant across all political systems.

 Elmer Eric Schattschneider

 Elmer Eric Schattschneider offers a strong critique of the American political theory of pluralism: Rather than an essentially democratic system in which the many competing interests of citizens are amply represented, if not advanced, by equally many competing interest groups, Schattschneider argues that the pressure system is biased in favour of "the most educated and highest-income members of society", and shows that "the difference between those who participate in interest group activity and those who stand at the sidelines is much greater than between voters and nonvoters".

 In The Semisovereign People, Schattschneider argues that the scope of the pressure system is really quite small: The "range of organized, identifiable, known groups is amazingly narrow; there is nothing remotely universal about it" and the "business or upper-class bias of the pressure system shows up everywhere".
 He said that the "notion that the pressure system is automatically representative of the whole community is a myth" and, instead, the "system is skewed, loaded and unbalanced in favor of a fraction of a minority".